John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260723_105535.png" width="400" height="800" />

-5. After that, Crowdin may prompt you for your account password.
-Fill it in and hit confirm.
+5. After that, Crowdin may or may not prompt you for your account password.
+If it does fill it in the password and hit confirm.

 <img src="README_pics/Screenshot_20260723_105754.png" width="700" height="1400" />

-6. Then a token will be generated in a textbox in the middle of the screen.
-Click the copy button on the right side of the textbox and temporarily paste it someplace safe.
+6. A token will then be generated in the middle of the screen.
+Click the copy button on the right side of it and paste it somewhere safe.

 <img src="README_pics/Screenshot_20260723_105833_blackedout.png" width="700" height="1400" />

 7. Finally, now that the token has been generated and saved, it needs to be added to the GitHub repository secrets.
-Instructions can be found in the "Adding tokens to GitHub secrets" section.
+This can be done either now or at a later time.
+If the token is going to be added now scroll down to the "Adding tokens to GitHub secrets" section, instructions can be found there.

 #
 #### CROWDIN_PROJECT_ID
-1. To find the `CROWDIN_PROJECT_ID`, open the Crowdin project webpage and open the project.
-On the right-hand side, under the "dashboard" tab, it will be listed.
+1. To find the `CROWDIN_PROJECT_ID`, open the Crowdin project webpage. (this can be found on the left menu bar at the bottom).
+On the right-hand side details about the Crowdin project will be listed including the projects ID.
 Click it to copy the token and save it.

 ![Description](README_pics/Screenshot_20260710_153219.png)
 2. Now that the token has been saved, it needs to be added to the GitHub repository secrets.
-Instructions can be found in the "Adding tokens to GitHub secrets" section.
+This can be done either now or at a later time.
+If the token is going to be added now scroll down to the "Adding tokens to GitHub secrets" section, instructions can be found there.

 #
 #### CROWDIN_GITHUB_TOKEN
 1. To generate the `CROWDIN_GITHUB_TOKEN`, open the GitHub webpage, click on the user's GitHub profile picture, and select "settings".
 This will open the GitHub user's settings page.